Azure-Samples/ms-identity-docs-code-javascript/protected-api-access-protected-api/README.md

 - Node.js
 page_type: sample
 name: Node.js application that makes a request to the Graph API from a protected API on behalf of a user
-description: "This sample Node.js application shows a confidential client application which calls a protected API which make a request to Microsoft Graph using the on-behalf-of flow."
+description: This sample Node.js application shows a confidential client application which calls a protected API which make a request to Microsoft Graph using the on-behalf-of flow.
 products:
 - azure
 - azure-active-directory